mp3il/bluesnap-ios/README.md

 # BlueSnap iOS SDK overview
 BlueSnap's iOS SDK enables you to easily accept credit card payments directly from your iOS app and then process the payments via BlueSnap's Payment API.
 Additionally, if you use the Standard Checkout Flow (described below), you can easily process Apple Pay and PayPal payments as well.
-When you use this library, BlueSnap handles most of the PCI compliance burden for you, as the user's payment data is tokenized and sent directly to BlueSnap's servers.
+When you use this library, BlueSnap handles most of the PCI compliance burden for you, as the user's payment data is tokenized and sent directly to BlueSnap.

 This document will cover the following topics:
 * [Checkout flow options](#checkout-flow-options)